 The mountains above Idaho Springs and the nearby communities of Black Hawk, Central City and Georgetown show the abandoned mine openings and remnants of a romantic past: the "Rush to the Rockies" and feverish mining for silver and gold.

-The Edgar mine, the Colorado School of Mines Experimental Mine, is a footnote to that era.
+The Edgar mine, the Colorado School of Mines Experimental Mine, is a contemporary to that era.
 In the 1870s, it produced high-grade silver, gold, lead and copper.
 Today, as an underground laboratory for future engineers, it produces valuable experience for those who are being trained to find, develop, and process the world's natural resources.

 The CSM Mining Engineering Department is proud of the Edgar Experimental Mine and the purposes it serves: educational tours for the public and school groups; cooperation with industry, state, and federal organizations in research; and training of the manpower needed to maintain the nation's leadership in the field of mineral engineering.
 Industry is highly supportive of the research and educational programs at the mine.
 In fact, most of the equipment used at the mine is donated by individual businesses and corporations.